markgreenwood/hvac-monitor-server/README.md

 ## See the app in action

 The working app is deployed at https://hvac-monitor.herokuapp.com.
+Just choose a start date to see a 30-day window of temperature and usage data displayed.

 ## Tests